OsoSuerte/yelp/README.md

 ## Data Cleaning

 This data is fairly raw.
 The first step in formatting it into something more manageable was to merge the different sets of data into one DataFrame and remove features from the data frame that are not helpful in our modeling.
 Essentially all columns are removed that do not have continuous or binary values.
-For linear regression to work properly we will remove all missing or ìNaNî values and replace them with ì0î which works as a value for both binary and continuous values.
+For linear regression to work properly we will remove all missing or ‚ÄúNaN‚Äù values and replace them with ‚Äú0‚Äù which works as a value for both binary and continuous values.
 We can then do some analysis and determine which features to include in our model.

 ## Modeling